-BAS 1.112 (a)
+BAS 1.112 (a) 2 BASIS OF PREPARATION

 The financial statements are prepared on the historical cost basis and therefore, do not take into consideration the effect of inflation.
-The financial statements have been prepared and the disclosures of information have been made in accordance with the Bangladesh Bank's DFIM circular no. 11 dated 23 December 2009 and requirement of the Financial Institutions Act 1993, the Companies Act 1994, the Bangladesh Securities and Exchange Rules 1987, the Listing Rules of Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited, Guidelines from Bangladesh Bank, Bangladesh Financial Reporting Standards (BFRS) and other applicable laws and regulations.
+The financial statements have been prepared and the disclosures of information have been made in accordance with the DFIM circular no. 11 dated 23 December 2009 and requirement of the Financial Institutions Act 1993, the Companies Act 1994, the Bangladesh Securities and Exchange Rules 1987, the Listing Rules of Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited, Guidelines from Bangladesh Bank, Bangladesh Accounting Standards (BAS) and Bangladesh Financial Reporting Standards (BFRS) and other applicable laws and regulations.